 Disability neglect concerns

-More than a month later, the man is still being treated at the Royal Adelaide Hospital.
+More than a month later, he is still being treated in the Royal Adelaide Hospital.

 One doctor told management the concerns centred around “basic hygiene and care, including wound care”.